jastisriradheshyam/sangraham/content/docs/programming_languages/_index.md

 "Reflection in computing is the ability of a program to examine its own structure, particularly through types; it’s a form of metaprogramming."[1]

-Languages support reflection (not a exaustive list)
+Languages support reflection (not a exhaustive list)

 1. Go [^1]
 2. Java